yuginboy/D-EPRnian/README.md

 ## License

-D'EPRnian have been created under the GPLv3 license
+D'EPRnian has been created under the GPLv3 license